knative/eventing/docs/spec/channel.md

 #### Aggregated Addressable Resolver ClusterRole

 Every CRD MUST create a corresponding ClusterRole, that will be aggregated into the `addressable-resolver` ClusterRole.
-This ClusterRole must include permissions to get, list, and watch the CRD's custom objects and their status.
+This ClusterRole MUST include permissions to get, list, and watch the CRD's custom objects and their status.
 Below is an example for the `InMemoryChannel`: